TodePond/TodePondDotCom/wikiblogarden/art/mysterious-people/readme.md

 Bip Ling recently nuked her whole internet presence.
 All her videos, posts, and songs... are gone.
 No trace, no reason.
 Only a few morcels [remain](https://youtu.be/UeZQ-WzgfhM).
 This just adds to the mystery for me.

-## Lu Wilson
+## Lu (or Luke) Wilson

-In 2022, I decided that I wanted to become a more mysterious person.
+In 2022, I decided to become a more mysterious person.

 But why?